ipunkt/laravel-package-manager/README.md

 You have to fill the `$commands` array with your commands.
 If you provide a key this key will be the key for registration within the IoC container of laravel.
 The value should be the command class name like `SuperCommand::class` or a string e.g. `SuperCommand` which gets resolved to lookup a method `registerSuperCommand` within the service provider.
 So you can register more complex commands by using a separate method.

 By default artisan commands will registered only on console runs.
 If you want to change that behaviour you can overwrite the value of `$registerOnlyForConsole` to make that happen.

+### Common Resolutions

+Your aggregated package provider should provide a constant namespace identifier for your package.
+So you can re-use the same value in all your single package providers consistently.

 ## License